Limited Liability Company Attorney in Arlington, Virginia

 An LLC is normally the most appropriate arrangement for individuals who intend to form a new organization in a number of different scenarios.
 For example, the use of an LLC is frequently advantageous for individuals in the following situations:

-- Individuals who plan to purchase real property for investment purposes and want to minimize their exposure to liability attributable to owners of the property
+Individuals who plan to purchase real property for investment purposes and want to minimize their exposure to liability attributable to the owners of the property

 Owners who use limited liability companies to start new businesses in the situations described above are generally able to obtain advantages not available to owners using other types of organizations.
 If an individual transfers investment assets to an LLC and transfers interests in the LLC to children, the individual will be entitled to receive discounts in the computation of the value of his or her remaining LLC interests for federal estate tax purposes.